Tommi Mäkinen: Career

 A move to the Prodrive-run Subaru World Rally Team for 2002 as replacement for Burns (who had chosen to drive a works Peugeot 206 WRC alongside Grönholm for his title defence) yielded one more, final career victory, on the 2002 Monte Carlo Rally where a technical infringement committed by on-the-road winner, and emerging talent, Sébastien Loeb, allowed Mäkinen to upstage the Frenchman.
 But his form then took a dive and he was not to add again to his tally of world titles.

-He retired from the sport after the 2003 season, ending his WRC career on the podium with third place on that seasons final rally, Rally Great Britain.
+Mäkinen retired from the sport after the 2003 season, ending his WRC career on the podium with third place on that seasons final rally, Rally Great Britain.

-In 2004 he established his own company named Tommi Mäkinen Racing Oy Ltd with the aim to prepare rally cars and provide support to drivers.
+In 2004, Mäkinen established his own company named Tommi Mäkinen Racing Oy Ltd with the aim to prepare rally cars and provide support to drivers.

-In 2016, Mäkinen became the team principal of the Toyota Gazoo Racing, which is the factory team of Toyota and competes in the World Rally Championship (WRC).
+In 2016, Mäkinen became the team principal of the Toyota Gazoo Racing WRT, which is the factory team of Toyota and competes in the World Rally Championship (WRC).
 In 2018, the team managed to win the World Rally Championship earning Toyota their first manufacturers' title since 1999.